 Internal Service Funds are used to account for the financing of goods and services provided by one department or agency to other departments or agencies on a cost reimbursement basis.

-Central Shops Fund - Accounts for Central Shops equipment (primarily vehicle) maintenance service charges and the related billings to various departments.
-Finance Corporation Accounts for the lease financing services provided by the Finance Corporation to City departments.
-On July 1, 2001 the City established the Finance Corporation Internal Service fund --
+Central Shops Fund -- Accounts for Central Shops equipment (primarily vehicle) maintenance service charges and the related billings to various departments.

+Finance Corporation -- Accounts for the lease financing services provided by the Finance Corporation to City departments.
+On July 1, 2001 the City established the Finance Corporation Internal Service fund because its sole purpose is to provide lease financing to the City.
+Previously, the activities of the Finance Corporation were reported within governmental funds.